dhalavach/nodejs2023Q2-service-updated/README.md

 ### Docker Hub

 the images are available on Docker Hub.
-Please search for kopfmann/homelibservice-slim and kopfmann/nodejs2023q2-service-postgres.
-To test the app using Docker Hub images, pull the images and start the containers:
+Please search for kopfmann/homelibservice-app and kopfmann/homelibservice-db .
+To test the app using Docker Hub images, pull the images and start the containers by running:

 ```
 npm run docker:pull